Take a trip to your local bike shop and you’ll quickly learn that there are many many different kinds of sports drinks you can buy.

 Tailwind’s goal with its Tailwind Nutrition sports drink was to create a supplement that provided plenty of electrolyte replacement without the syrupy sweetness that’s so hard to choke down midway through a six-hour ride.

 What it came up with is a light tasting drink that still has plenty of electrolytes and carbs.
-Tailwind Nutrition includes 303mg of sodium, 88mg of potassium, 26mg of calcium, 14mg of magnesium and 25g of carbohydrates per serving.
+Tailwind Nutrition includes 303mg of sodium, 88mg of potassium, 26mg of calcium, 14mg of magnesium, and 25g of carbohydrates per serving.

 Oh, and for good measure, it also provides a nice kick with 35mg of caffeine.

-In this section, we’ll go in-depth into both energy and hydration drinks by identifying the ingredients that go into each and discussing how each impacts performance.
+This section will go in-depth into both energy and hydration drinks by identifying the ingredients that go into each and discussing how each impacts performance.

 We’ll also explore how best to use these supplements to maximize results.